- VSAM structures

 There are several products which have been developed to simplify catalog management.
 The following page lists the facilities offered by some of them.
 The first product, Integrated Catalog Forward Recovery Utility (ICFRU) from IBM, is a simple catalog recovery utility.
-The other products are Catalog Solution from EMC, and Catalog Recovery Plus from Mainstar Software Corporation, Catalog Information Manager from Software-Europe and T-REX from Dino Software Corporation.
-These produces are more sophisticated and have an ISPF interface to assist in generating JCL.
+The other products are Catalog Solution and Catalog Recovery Plus from Rocket Software, Catalog Information Manager from Host Systems and T-REX from Dino Software Corporation.
+These products are more sophisticated and have an ISPF interface to assist in generating JCL.
 Each product is summarised below.

 The Integrated Catalog Forward Recovery Utility ICFRU is an IBM tool for basic catalog recovery that comes with z/OS 1.7 and above.
 It is not a full catalog management tool like the rest of the utilities on this page, but is useful to consider as a baseline for comparison purposes.

-ICFRU does not have a native backup facility; it relies on an IDCAMS EXPORT backup as explained on the 012003 page.
+ICFRU does not have a native backup facility; it relies on an IDCAMS EXPORT backup.
 If your catalog recovery plan will rely on ICFRU then you must schedule frequent EXPORTS of all your catalogs.

-To recover a catalog with ICFRU you must have a valid IDCAMS EXPORT of the catalog from before it was damaged, and a full set of type 61, 65, and 66 SMF records (d017004) from every LPAR that is connected to your faulty catalog.
+To recover a catalog with ICFRU you must have a valid IDCAMS EXPORT of the catalog from before it was damaged, and a full set of type 61, 65, and 66 SMF records (see the SMF page for details) from every LPAR that is connected to your faulty catalog.

 The recovery process in outline then goes like this